samyak1409/online-class-attendance-automator/README.md

 ## Future Features

-1) Graphical User Interface (GUI) - For making the process even more easy.
+1) Graphical User Interface (GUI) - For making the process even easier.

 2) Time Restriction - Attendance of the students who were in the class for at least a particular duration of time (say 90% of the class duration) will only be considered! 🔥